 When do you need a mammogram?

 The risk of breast cancer increases with age.
-That's why it's crucial for all women over 45 to get regular mammograms.
-VA recommends that you take the actions below, once you have reached these age milestones:
+That's why it's crucial for women to get regular mammograms.
+VA recommends following the American Cancer Society's breast cancer screening guidelines:

-At age 55: Get mammograms every other year, or continue with annual mammography, depending on your preferences;
+At age 55: Get a mammogram every other year or continue yearly mammograms depending on your preference and risk factors

 My HealtheVet and mammograms

-Mammograms don't prevent breast cancer, but it can save your life by finding breast cancer as early as possible.
-Contact your doctor using My HealtheVet's Secure Messaging (sign in required) if you're interested in setting up an appointment for your mammogram.
+Mammograms don't prevent breast cancer, but they can save your life by finding breast cancer as early as possible.
+Contact your health care team with a Secure Message to discuss the best time for your breast cancer screening.

 Please vote in our unscientific poll.
 All responses are anonymous.